pecknigel/learning-resources/patterns/declarative-case-sets.md

 It makes case processing declarative which simplifies management and makes it less error-prone.

-It decouples processing configuration from logic.
+It decouples configuration from logic for a defined process.

-## Tags

-These are used for classification of the software pattern library as it grows.

-- Declarative Config
-- Option Sets
-- Data Structures
-- DRY
-- Decision Making

 ## Technical Specification